Skip to main content

 User: "Is there anything sensitive in this codebase?"

-OpenClaw: rafter agent scan .
+OpenClaw: rafter secrets .

 /rafter-bash